 Liberals argued they had made enough concessions already, and any further compromise would create "second-tier" women bishops.

 The synod voted in favor of the liberals' stance, that the draft legislation should go forward unchanged.

 "We want to honor the efforts of all those who have gone before and allow the current measure to go forward to final approval and see what happens at that stage," the Reverend Rosemarie Mallett told synod.

-The vote could see more traditionalists move over to Rome if they do not get further concessions.
+The vote could see more traditionalists move over to Rome.
 About 60 Anglo-Catholic priests and 1,000 parishioners have already taken up an offer by Pope Benedict to convert and form an "ordinariate" within the Roman Catholic Church while keeping some of their Anglican traditions.

 Nearly a third of the Church of England's working priests are female.

 The synod vote is not binding and the House of Bishops can choose to accept it or ignore it.